Bookshelf Connector package

 When deciding who should define the relationship, always follow these guidelines:

-• You should always choose to have as many relationships as possible in the same table, so it is advisable to start declaring the relationships in order of: one-to-many, one-to-one and finally many-to-many.
+- You should always choose to have as many relationships as possible in the same table, so it is advisable to start declaring the relationships in order of: